ts795/readme-generator/README.md

 ## Description

-This project asks the user questions for filling in a README
+This project asks the user questions for filling in a README.
+It uses the inquirer package to prompt the user for input.
+A screencast recording can be found here that demonstrates the script.
+[Link to Screencast](https://drive.google.com/file/d/1-bMK7M8oCNJJAImqFWta_-n8ZMsFDP2X/view)

 ## Table of Contents